Z6543/Sandbox_tester/README.md

 ## Known issues
   * Some commands are buggy on XP - but it is safe to assume that if it is XP it is a sandbox ;)
-  * Some results are not forwarded on non-english systems, like russian or chinese
+  * Some results are not forwarded on non-English systems, like Russian or Chinese